The Mobile for Humanitarian Innovation Fund

 - Altech in partnership with La Difference, Vodacom, ELAN RDC, UNHCR: Desref commercializes SHS through PayGo model to DRC-based Burundian refugees, Democratic Republic of Congo.

 - BBOXX in partnership with the Danish Refugee Council: Using pay-go solar to reduce protection risk for Congolese IDPs, Democratic Republic of Congo.

 - Geopoll in partnership with the World Food Programme: Generating more granular and timely food security data to improve the responsiveness of humanitarian programmes in the Sahel, Burkina Faso, Cameroon, Central African Republic, Chad, Mali, Niger, Nigeria and Senegal.

 - EarthSpark International in partnership with Enèji Pwòp, Digicel Haiti and Dunn Family Foundation: Innovating rural climate resilience with microgrid systems and services, Haiti.

-- The Rumie Initiative in partnership with Roshan Telecommunications: Increasing access to digital learning resources, specifically for women and girls, Afghanistan.
+- The Rumie Initiative: Increasing access to digital learning resources, specifically for women and girls.